 You’ll have to be departing from Terminal 3 to access this lounge, but your flight class doesn’t matter.
 Both Economy and Business Class flyers can access this lounge.
 Pre-purchase a lounge pass or use your lounge membership program to get in.

 This lounge is one of two Swissport executive lounges At Dubai Airport.
-Lounge @ B has free-to-use massage chairs and complimentary shower facilities, international newspapers, and magazines, along with luxurious seating and free high-speed internet.
+Lounge @ B has free-to-use massage chairs, complimentary shower facilities, international newspapers, magazines, luxurious seating, and free high-speed internet.

 Hot and cold drinks (both alcoholic and non-alcoholic) are free, along with hot and cold food items from the continental buffet area.
 Vegetarian options are also available.

 This Swissport lounge is located in Terminal 1.
 The Dubai International Business Class Lounge is spacious, with complimentary Wi-Fi, a business area, complimentary food and drink, and showers at cost.